Windy-j/interfaceDoc/Interface docking of service provider stock.md

 * Please don't get accessToken frequently，it can be reused within the validity period

 ### remarks
-serviceGate  The project will check the visited IP address，If the visited IP is not authorized, it will not be accessible
+The serviceGate project will detect the IP address of the accessor, if the IP address is not added to the list, it will not be accessible

-# 2  Interface for batch sync stock（Mainly used for initial one-time）
+# 2  Batch stock synchronization interface (mainly used for one-time initialization)
 >  Full stock synchronization interface

 > access from： https://wwww.sekorm.com/serviceGate/pnarttnumber/pnStock <br/>